GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/117388662/257109779-2888a68b-7131-4243-824b-c43cc3ac4b8c.png">

 <!-- tab:dualScaleBoard -->
-Before building in Platformio, create an “extra_defines.ini” file (if one doesn't already exist) with these contents in the project root:
+Before building in PlatformIO, create an “extra_defines.ini” file (if one doesn't already exist) with these contents in the project root:

 ```
 [extra]